sphinx-contrib/confluencebuilder/doc/configuration.rst

 .. versionadded:: 1.9

     All options provided by this extension may be set from the running environment.
-For example, if |confluence_publish|_ is not explicitly set inside ``conf.py`` or provided via `Sphinx's command line`_, this extension may check the ``CONFLUENCE_PUBLISH`` environment option as a fallback.
+For example, if :lref:`confluence_publish` is not explicitly set inside ``conf.py`` or provided via `Sphinx's command line`_, this extension may check the ``CONFLUENCE_PUBLISH`` environment option as a fallback.
 Note that this only applies options provided below and will not work for other configuration options provided by Sphinx or other Sphinx extensions.

 .. only:: latex